oliviazz/rest-cap-app/README.md

-- Author: Olivia Zhang
+-Author: Olivia Zhang
-## Restaurant Capacity Tracker
+# Restaurant Capacity Tracker
-# Senior Research Project 2015-2016
+## Computer Systems Senior Research Project 2015-2016

 Application that provides estimates of current restaurant capacity using real-time data from Yelp, Google Maps, and OpenTable.
 Users can plan a better dining experience by choosing a without having to compromise for